HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

-Across the most popular ranks, the percentage of sites with more mobile traffic than desktop traffic has increased relative to [last year](https://almanac.httparchive.org/en/2021/mobile-web#traffic-use-by-popularity).
+Across the most popular ranks, the percentage of sites with more mobile traffic than desktop traffic has increased relative to [last year](../2021/mobile-web#traffic-use-by-popularity).
 In 2022, 88% of the top 1,000 most popular sites receive more traffic from mobile devices than desktop, up from about 85% in 2021.
 And among the top 10,000 most popular sites, 89% of them receive more traffic from mobile devices and that is up from about 86% in 2021 - so roughly a 3% increase in sites that receive more mobile traffic than desktop in both of those to top-popularity ranking groups.

-According to Oberlo, about [58%](https://www.oberlo.com/statistics/mobile-internet-traffic) of web traffic in 2022 is from mobile devices.
+According to Oberlo, about <a hreflang="en" href="https://www.oberlo.com/statistics/mobile-internet-traffic">58%</a> of web traffic in 2022 is from mobile devices.
 The consistent growth and pervasiveness of these statistics is a clear indication of the obvious increasing importance in the overall evaluation of mobile web access and interactions.

 ## Communication from the mobile web